erlwes/InactiveWipe/Ideas.md

 # To-do
 * Insight: Licenced guests.
 Save money by wiping.
 * Insight: List all unique external email domains across guests.
-Attack surfacee.
+Attack surface.

 # Probably not
-* Guests with rolles and memberships (would require more graph permissions i believe).
-Maybe not in this tool?
-KISS?
+* Show guests with roles or PIM eligibility
+* Show guest memberships

+These would require aditional graph permissions.
+Out of-scope for this tool i think.
+KISS.

 # Maybe
 * Swap modes between members and guests?
 IT-tends to have better control over their member users, since these are created by IT.
 Tool is focused on guests per now.